IvanJijon/Getting_and_Cleaning_Data_Project/CodeBook.md

   - Standing
   - Laying

+### Attribute Information:

+For each record in the dataset it is provided:
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.
+-

 ## Measurement Means

 All variables are the mean of a measurement for each subject and activity.
 This is indicated by the initial Mean in the variable name.
 All values are floating point numbers.